 Seismological Imaging

-Based on the earthquake dataset would be obtained from the seismic network and array of broadband stations stated above, we want to conduct the following research projects:
+Based on the earthquake dataset would be obtained from the seismic network and array of broadband stations stated below, we want to conduct the following research projects:

 • By analysing earthquake data collected from the Ladakh, Himachal, and Rajasthan broadband seismic networks/arrays, we will create a comprehensive model of the three-dimensional structure of the Earth's crust and mantle.
 This will be achieved by the use of P-receiver function (PRF) modelling, joint inversion of PRF and surface wave dispersion data, Conversion Common Point (CCP) as well as H-k Stacking of radial PRFs, and SKS splitting studies.